Downloads

 After discharging all debts and liabilities of The Club, a further meeting will be called to vote on the distribution of the remaining assets.

-1. Membership card and gate key must be carried and produced when requested by a bailiff or any other club member.
+1. Membership ID cards/Green constitutional booklet and gate key must be on your person when on club water and produced when requested by a bailiff or any other club member.
+If not, you will be asked to leave the club pond.

-2. Members only are permitted on the pond.
+2. Members only are permitted on the club pond.

 3. Fishing allowed from dawn till dusk ONLY (when the street lights go off to when they go on)